jdmehtaltd/eastlearning-test/README.md

 prominent ones being browserstack.
 14. I have not used docstrings because I don't remember much about PHP docstrings and with code that is being refactored quite often, it is better to leave them for later.
+15. Even though Validator will reject files > 2MB (configurable inside Validator), I have discovered that php.ini also controls this setting as per here: https://stackoverflow.com/questions/2184513/change-the-maximum-upload-file-size.
+I will have to change the docker configuration to make that part work.

 ## Bonus Mark questions